benjiemalinao87/queue-services/progress.md

 Learned the importance of proper event listener management to prevent duplicate actions.
 Also identified the need for robust data validation and normalization when consuming API responses with potentially varying structure.

+## May 7, 2025
+### Fix SMS metrics tracking by adding required fields for proper worker integration